 Clearly this isn't a hard set either or, and your decision doesn't have to be either.
-Many small shops start using Haas machines, then upgrade when they're seeing enough business to reap the full reward.
+Many small shops start using Haas machines, then try out more expensive brands as they take on more heavy duty projects.
+Others find that the reliable workhorse nature of a Haas is enough to more than justify the price.
 Ultimately the choice comes down to what you're trying to do and what your limitations are.
 Ask other machinists running similar operations, look into the specific machine you're purchasing (certain models from certain brands are known to be more temperamental), and ask any of your workers what their experience is.
 It's not a decision to make lightly, but both brands, and the niches they represent, manufacture fine machines for the needs they fill.

 MMI's blog updates regularly with machining content, so check back or subscribe for more.